 Smoke detectors are required in all homes to provide early warning in case of a fire.
-These smoke detectors are wired to the home's 120V power so they're always on and ready to protect the family.
+These smoke alarms and detectors are wired to the home's 120V power so they're always on and ready to protect the family.

 These smoke detectors are interconnected so when one goes off, they all go off to warn residents on each level and in each room.